shy2net/nestjs-angular-starter/README.md

 ### Database

 This template uses mongoose as the backend server to store users.
 It has only one model called UserProfileModel which you can find in the `src/models` directory.
-You can view the database code at the `src/db.ts` file, which basically is responsible with the communication to the database.
+You can view the database code at the `src/auth` directory, which basically is responsible with the communication to the database.
+It creates and exposes a NestJS `DatabaseModule`, which is responsible of handling the connection and database models.

 In order to configure the database connection string, please review the `Environment configurations` part of this readme.